Introduction to SQL Server Database Administration

 - Configuring Operators, Alerts, and Notifications

-This five-day instructor-led course provides students with the knowledge and skills to maintain a Microsoft SQL Server 2014 (or more recent)
+This five-day instructor-led course provides students with the knowledge and skills to maintain a Microsoft SQL Server 2019 (or earlier)

 database.
 The course focuses on teaching individuals how to use SQL Server product features and tools related to